Medication Policy Highlights

 Re. vaccinations, there are three shots recommended but not required for incoming 6th graders: Meningococcal, Tdap booster and second Varicella.
 These shots are REQUIRED before entering 7th grade.
 If your student has a waiver for reason of conscience, please make sure the dates are current.

 Hello!
 I am privileged to be the nurse at Bridge Point Elementary.
 I have been a nurse for 19 years, primarily in the operating room.
 It is very different for me to be the lone health care provider in a school setting, but I have really enjoyed the challenge of learning a new field of nursing.
 The health and wellness of the children and staff at BPE are my top priorities!

 My nursing career started as a mother baby nurse at St. David's, working the night shift.
 I believe all careers should start from the bottom and move up, and working nights was certainly an adventure!
 I got married to Jeff, and he asked if I could switch shifts as I was a complete zombie for all of the hours I wasn't working.
 There was an opening in the surgery department and I absolutely found my calling.
 I LOVE the team approach in the OR, the level of skill in the room, learning new techniques and especially healing patients.
 I worked in surgery for 9 years and have stories and friendships that will stay with me forever.

-Cate is starting 6th grade this year at HCMS and Lane is in 3nd grade at BPE.
+Cate is in seventh grade this year at HCMS and Lane is in 4th grade at BPE.
 In our spare time we love to travel to Colorado and South Padre in the summer and NYC in the winter, explore Austin indoors and out, and share good times with good friends.
-And I would be remiss to not mention my third baby, Chewy, the 3 year old Golden Doodle who brings joy to our lives and a giant mess to our house.
+And I would be remiss to not mention my third baby, Chewy, the 4 year old Golden Doodle who brings joy to our lives and a giant mess to our house.